paul-go/AirS3/readme.md

-(**Project status**: Not working yet.
-Getting there quickly though.
-This isn't a side project.
-It's needed for a commercial product.)

 # AirS3

 AirS3 is a lightweight S3 HTTP client for browsers.
 It's designed to feel as egonomic as other HTTP clients such as [ky](https://github.com/sindresorhus/ky), except that the request signing process happens automatically in the background.